memfault/interrupt/_posts/2024-01-24-practical_zephyr_kconfig.md

 $ west build --build-dir ../build -t guiconfig
 ```

-> **Notice:** If you did not build your project or if the build system cannot build the required targets due to CMake/Kconfig processing issues, then the tool will not load since the `zephyr/.config` file is missing.
+> **Notice:** If you did not build your project or the build system cannot build the required targets due to CMake/Kconfig processing issues, the tool will not load since the `zephyr/.config` file is missing.

 ![]({% img_url practical-zephyr/kconfig-menuconfig.png %})
 ![]({% img_url practical-zephyr/kconfig-guiconfig.png %})